When is the best time to visit Albany?

 Summer in Albany

-Best for: swimming, visiting a wellness centre, do a distillery tour
+Best for: swimming, visiting a wellness centre, doing a distillery tour

 Temperatures can climb quite high during the months of December, January, and February with averages expected around the low 30°Cs in the peak of summer.
 These weather conditions are more suited to swimming in Albany's crystal clear bays than hiking through its national parks but if you do still plan on seeing as much of Albany's natural beauty as possible then be prepared with appropriate warm weather clothing, plenty of sunscreen, and a reusable drink bottle to keep hydrated.